oferei/json-gate/README.md

 * Intuitive - API is super easy to use.
 * Produces human-friendly, detailed error messages - for both you and your customers.
-* Conforms to standard - no relearning, no obligation, no surprises.
 * Well documented, in case you don't feel like digging into the IETF specifications.
 Just keep reading, it's all here.
+* Conforms to standard - no relearning, no obligation, no surprises.
 * Both synchronous and asynchronous modes - your choice.
+* Efficient - create a schema once, use it many times.

 ## What's a JSON schema?